Who We Are Staff

 Prior to joining the RAQC, Meg worked for nearly 10 years as an associate at a local public affairs firm focusing on strategic communications, government relations and community advocacy for clients primarily within the transportation, land use and energy sectors.
 Previously, she served as communications liaison for a start-up company dedicated to the safekeeping of Fortune 500 and government data and as an associate editor on technical magazines.
 Meg is a graduate of Colorado State University with a bachelor’s degree in journalism.
 She is currently pursuing a master’s degree in public policy at the University of Colorado in Denver.

-Lauren Beliles (ext.
+Lauren Bukowski (ext.
 280)Communications Coordinator

-Lauren Beliles joined the RAQC in May of 2012 as the Communications Coordinator.
+Lauren Bukowski joined the RAQC in May of 2012 as the Communications Coordinator.
 She works with Meg Alderton to coordinate the RAQC’s communications and outreach efforts – including those related to the RAQC’s ozone outreach and education campaign, Ozone Aware.

 Lauren graduated from Metropolitan State College of Denver in 2012 with a bachelor’s degree in Communication Theory.
 Prior to joining the RAQC, she developed and implemented fundraising events and outreach programs for non-profit organizations such as Food Bank of the Rockies, The Gathering Place, and Mi Casa.